JoaoG23/AutomacaoLinkedinParaNovaConexao/README.md

 - [x] Search for people based on a job description.
 - [x] Connect with individuals:
     - [x] Navigate through pages.
+    - [] If user need one message,the app will sent it
     - [x] Send connection requests until reaching the connection limit.

 ### 5. Usage 👨‍💻